aremeis/slimagents/README.md

 ## Documentation

 In SlimAgents, an Agent is simply a wrapper around a large language model, textual instructions, and a set of tools.
-Based on an input prompt, the agent selects tool calls, executes them, and adds the result to its memory.
+Based on the inputs, the agent selects tool calls, executes them, and adds the result to its memory.
 This process is repeated until the LLM does not generate any more tool calls, in which case the agent returns the last message content generated from the LLM.